Power-Softmax: Towards Secure LLM Inference over Encrypted Data: Abstract

 \section{Abstract}

 Modern cryptographic methods for implementing privacy-preserving LLMs such as \gls{HE} require the LLMs to have a polynomial form.
-Forming such a representation is challenging because Transformers include non-polynomial components, such as \Softmax and layer normalization.
+Forming such a representation is challenging because transformers include non-polynomial components, such as \Softmax and layer normalization.
 Previous approaches have either directly approximated pre-trained models with large-degree polynomials, which are less efficient over HE, or replaced non-polynomial components with easier-to-approximate primitives before training, e.g., \Softmax with pointwise attention.
 The latter approach might introduce scalability challenges.
 We present a new HE-friendly variant of self-attention that offers a stable form for training and is easy to approximate with polynomials for secure inference.
-Our work introduces the first polynomial LLMs with 32 layers and over a billion parameters, exceeding the size of previous models by more than tenfold.
+Our work introduces the first polynomial LLMs over a billion parameters, exceeding the size of previous models by more than tenfold.
 The resulting models demonstrate reasoning and in-context learning (ICL) capabilities comparable to standard transformers of the same size, representing a breakthrough in the field.
-Finally, we provide a detailed latency breakdown for each computation over encrypted data, paving the way for further optimization, and explore the differences in inductive bias between transformers relying on our HE-friendly variant and standard transformers.
-Our code is attached as a supplement.
+Finally, we provide a detailed latency breakdown for each computation over encrypted data, paving the way for further optimization, and explore the differences in inductive bias between models relying on our HE-friendly variant and standard transformers.

-\section{Introduction}
+\section{INTRODUCTION}

-\gls{PPML} solutions and in particular privacy-preserving \glspl{LLM} \cite{yan2024protecting,yao2024survey} aim to provide confidentiality guarantees for user data, the model owner, or both.
-One prominent cryptographic primitive for achieving this is \gls{HE}, as it allows computations to be performed on encrypted data without revealing any information to the (potentially untrusted) computing environment.
-Furthermore, it enables non-interactive computations, which increases the usability of these solutions.
+\Gls{PPML} solutions and in particular privacy-preserving \glspl{LLM} \citep{yan2024protecting,yao2024survey} aim to provide confidentiality guarantees for user data, the model owner, or both.
+One prominent cryptographic primitive for achieving this is \acrfull{HE}, as it allows computations to be performed on encrypted data without revealing any information to the (potentially untrusted) computing environment.
+Furthermore, HE enables non-interactive computations, which increases the usability of these solutions.